chibihate/yahtzee-cpp/README.md

-# yahtzee-cpp
+# Yatziigame
-This repository is mainly practice cpp code
+Yatzii is a dice game similiar to Yahtzee.